Faculty and Staff

 Barbara Rotger, MLA

-- Barbara Rotger is the manager of the Gastronomy program, and is always happy to answer questions from current and prospective students, alumni, and anyone else interested in the program.
+- Barbara Rotger is the Assistant Director of the Gastronomy program, and is always happy to answer questions from current and prospective students, alumni, and anyone else interested in the program.
 Rotger is also an avid collector of recipes boxes, scrapbooks, and manuscript collections, and in her master’s thesis proposed a methodology for analyzing these collections as historical, cultural, and gendered artifacts.
 She holds a Master of Liberal Arts in Gastronomy from Boston University (MET`11), and a BA in Russian studies from Brown University.